NEW DATES for the 46th International Byron Conference in Thessaloniki, Greece:

-Welcome to the IBC2021
+Welcome to the International Byron Virtual Conference 2021

-The 2021 Conference of the International Association of Byron Societies will be held at Aristotle University of Thessaloniki from 28th June to 4th July.
 The 46th IBC will explore how war in all its meanings, symbolisms, and manifestations influenced Byron’s words and worlds, and shaped his poetic and political sensibility.
 Drawing on recent scholarship in Romantic studies, it will also explore Romantic authors’ preoccupations with war, and how these intersected with Byron’s.
+The conference will coincide with the 200th Anniversary of the Greek War of Independence of 1821, a landmark event that will be celebrated throughout the country.

 The School of English

 Initially founded as a University Institute of Foreign Languages in 1951, it acquired its present status as School of English in 1984.
-It is one of the eight schools which constitute the Faculty of Philosophy, founded in 1926 as one of the first four faculties of the University of Thessaloniki, known for its high academic standards.
+It is one of the eight schools which constitute the Faculty of Philosophy, founded in 1926, as one of the first four faculties of the University of Thessaloniki, known for its high academic standards.

 The School of English consists of four departments: